jankotek/mapdb-site/_posts/2017-01-01-lsm_store_and_updates.md

 - The time complexity is `O(N*log(M))`, where `N` is the total number of keys in all Updates and `M` is the number of Updates (versions) in merge.

 - Compaction is streaming data; it never loads all keys into memory.
-But it needs to store `M` keys in memory for comparation.
+But it needs to store `M` keys in memory for comparison.

 - If `M` is too large, the compaction process can be performed in stages.